 In fact, it was very interesting for me to observe that the batch of students from France spent a lot of time on parties and trips, always full of fun, while in contrast the German students were always very studious, and quite serious in demeanour.
 Such cultural insights helped me in my future career, and are actually one more proof of the fact that all knowledge is not contained within textbooks or the course curriculum.
 Having a strong work ethic and being goal-oriented, does not mean one has no time for anything else.
 In fact it was during this time that I also happened to find my life partner, one of our batchmates, and we have been married for close to a year now.
 So I think I actually capitalized on the free time for a lifetime's return.

 As part of my course, I gained even more invaluable experience during my Master Thesis at Philips Medical Systems, in Böblingen, Germany, another world leader in the field of medical systems.
 I also worked for a few months in their Product Marketing department as an Intern, before starting with a full-time job.

 I was one of the lucky students to have found a job through the ESB Job Fair.
-It doesn't mean I didn't have to go through the ordeal of multiple job applications and rejection letters, I also had that share but fortunately it wasn't long until I was offered a job from Crane Co. in Lindau in the Lake Constance region (beautiful town with Germany's biggest lake and refreshing views of the Alps, bordering Austria, Switzerland and Germany) in December 2012.
+It doesn't mean I didn't have to go through the ordeal of multiple job applications and rejection letters, I also had that share but fortunately it wasn't long until I was offered a job at Crane Co. in Lindau in the Lake Constance region (beautiful town with Germany's biggest lake and refreshing views of the Alps, bordering Austria, Switzerland and Germany) in December 2012.
 I still continue to work in the same company, spend 25-30% of my time travelling all over the world as Regional Business Line Manager for EMEA & Asia.